DN6/spark-nlp/en/annotator_entries/RegexMatcher.md

 {%- capture approach_description -%}
 Uses a reference file to match a set of regular expressions and associate them with a provided identifier.

-A dictionary of predefined regular expressions must be provided with `setRules`.
+A dictionary of predefined regular expressions must be provided with `setExternalRules`.
 The dictionary can be set as a delimited text file.

 Pretrained pipelines are available for this module, see [Pipelines](https://nlp.johnsnowlabs.com/docs/en/pipelines).